 It can be frustrating to keep all this excitement to yourself.
 That’s why we’ve developed our platform to give you the opportunity to share your excitement in a way that doesn’t violate your NDA.
 Want to shout your excitement from the rooftops?
-Log in and write a forum post about how amazing it is that you get to test this product.
+Log in and write a Discussion post about how amazing it is that you get to test this product.

 There are a bunch of other equally enthusiastic testers within the project space that would love to gush about how cool the product is with you.
 So go nuts!
 Talk about how you used the product that day and what surprised or disappointed you about it.
 Just remember not to put it up on Twitter or other social media networks afterward.

 Look familiar?
 This post is a part of a series in which we’re breathing new life into some of our older entries.